-- Pour a small layer of equal parts water and white vinegar on the bottom of the pan.
+- Pour a small layer of equal parts water and white vinegar on the bottom of the burnt pot or pan.

-- Heat the diluted vinegar on the stovetop and allow it to come to a boil.
+- Heat diluted vinegar on the stovetop and allow it to come to a boil.

 - After it boils for a minute, remove it from the heat and drain the vinegar down the sink.